Heroin Addiction Treatment

 Long-Term Effects of Heroin Use

-Once individuals use heroin for an extended period of time, the severity of the negative effects of the substance increases.
-Therefore, the long-term effects of heroin use are life-threatening.
+Once individuals use heroin for an extended period of time, the negative effects of the substance will increase in severity.
+Therefore, the long-term effects of heroin use are often life-threatening.

 Common long-term effects of heroin use include: